 However, one thing to pay attention to is that Smash Balloon’s cheap prices are only for the first year.
-If you want to renew your license after the first year (to continue receiving support/updates), you’ll need to pay full price (which starts at $98 for a single site).
+If you want to renew your license after the first year (to continue receiving support and updates), you’ll need to pay the full price of $98 for a single site.
 So if you’re planning to use the plugin for more than a year, Smash Balloon is almost twice as expensive as Spotlight.

 Here’s Spotlight’s pricing:

 And here’s Smash Balloon’s pricing – remember, you only get the special price for the first year.
 After that, you’ll pay the full price (the one with the line through it):

 Spotlight’s second-tier plan is a little cheaper at $79 vs Smash Balloon’s $99 promo price, but Spotlight’s plan only supports three sites while Smash Balloon’s plan supports five.